All Episodes

 People that are going to be out of town, they can apply for an absentee ballot.

-Uh, and then everybody else goes in, votes on election day, paper ballots, and you have a winner at the end of the night.
+And then everybody else goes in, votes on Election Day, paper ballots, and you have a winner at the end of the night.

 Is that really that much to ask from the United States of America?

-I don't think it's that much to make election day great again.
+I don't think it's that much to ask.

 We can do it.

-If you want to be a part of the program, you know, look at this last minute Mark Elias, Democratic lawyer, um, you know, by the way, himself involved in the Russia collusion hoax, uh, Breitbar Peace out today, and who pushed for vote by mail in the 2020 election, gloating yesterday that Republicans were being destroyed in court cases over the 2020 election process.
+You know, by the way, himself involved in the Russia collusion hoax, Breitbart piece out today, and who pushed for vote by mail in the 2020 election, gloating yesterday that Republicans were being destroyed in court cases over the 2020 election process.

-Uh He's been pushing the vote by mail in 2020 and active in several lawsuits to liberalize voting rules today, according to Breitbart again.
+He's been pushing the vote by mail in 2020 and active in several lawsuits to liberalize voting rules today, according to Breitbart.

 It's right in front of me.